file9.ai

 Geography

-Fiji is situated in Oceania, about two-thirds of the way from Hawaii to New Zealand, with a total land area of 18,274 square kilometers.
-The country has a tropical marine climate and consists of 332 islands, of which around 110 are inhabited.
-The terrain is predominantly mountainous with significant natural resources including timber, fish, and minerals.
+Fiji is situated in Oceania, about two-thirds of the distance from Hawaii to New Zealand, and covers an area of 18,274 square kilometers.
+The country's terrain is predominantly mountainous, with volcanic origins, and a climate characterized as tropical marine.
+The archipelago consists of 332 islands, approximately 110 of which are inhabited.

 • 1,129 km of coastline

-• 70% of the population resides on the island of Viti Levu
+• Approximately 70% of the population lives on Viti Levu

 People and Society